We want you to enjoy this beautiful, natural product for many years to come, so here are a few tips to help you care for and use it safely:

 CARING FOR YOUR SHEEPSKIN COVER...

-The wonderful properties of our eco-tanned sheepskin mean a regular shake and brush with a wire slicker pet brush or comb is really all you should need to do to keep your cover looking and feeling brand new, and as it won’t develop odours, it should rarely need washed.
+The wonderful properties of our eco-tanned sheepskin mean it won't develop odours, so a regular shake and brush with a wire slicker pet brush or comb is really all you should need to do to keep your cover looking and feeling brand new.

 Never hand or machine wash your cover in hot water – it should be cold, 30°C max, on a delicate setting, with only a teaspoon of specialist sheepskin wash, pure, liquid (castile) soap, or – at a pinch – very mild baby shampoo.